 Dinghy and kayak registration at Vaucluse Bay

-Museums of History NSW is responsible for the care, control and management of the historic 10-hectare Vaucluse House estate, including the beach paddock where dinghy racks and kayak spaces are located.
+Museums of History NSW (MHNSW) cares for and manages Vaucluse House and its grounds and beach paddock, where dinghy racks and kayak spaces are located.
 We manage the registration of these areas through annual permits.

-Only craft registered with MHNSW at Vaucluse House are permitted to be tethered to the dinghy racks or chained in the designated kayak area on the foreshore of Vaucluse Bay.
+Only dinghies and kayaks registered with MHNSW at Vaucluse House are permitted to be stored on the dinghy racks or chained in the designated kayak area on the foreshore of Vaucluse Bay.

-If you are an MHNSW member you will be entitled to a discounted registration rate, as outlined below.
-We encourage all our watercraft space permit holders to join MHNSW to take advantage of the discount available.
+MHNSW members are entitled to a discounted registration rate, as outlined below.
+We encourage all our dinghy rack and kayak space permit holders to join MHNSW to take advantage of the discount available.

 MHNSW membership for one adult and up to four children starts from $75.
 Find out more about membership benefits here.